vanjs-org/mini-van/bench/README.md

 ## React vs. Mini-Van

-In addition, we also compared the SSR performance between React and **Mini-Van** on Bun and Deno, using the `Hello, World!` examples [here](https://github.com/oven-sh/bun/tree/main/bench/react-hello-world).
+In addition, we also compared the SSR performance between React and **Mini-Van** on Bun, Deno and Node.js, using the `Hello, World!` examples [here](https://github.com/oven-sh/bun/tree/main/bench/react-hello-world).

 Req/Sec (_higher is better_)